APIPatterns/typespec-demo/README.md

-# Cadl Demo
+# TypeSpec Demo

-This repo contains a demo of the Cadl API Design language.
+This repo contains a demo of the TypeSpec API Design language.

-## Create a new Cadl project
+## Create a new TypeSpec project

-Open the Cadl docs at https://aka.ms/cadl and click on the Installation tab.
+Open the TypeSpec docs at https://aka.ms/typespec and click on the Installation tab.

-Follow the steps there to create a new Cadl project.
+Follow the steps there to create a new TypeSpec project.

-## Create a new Cadl definition
+## Create a new TypeSpec definition

-Open the Cadl playground at https://aka.ms/trycadl and select the Http service example.
+Open the TypeSpec playground at https://aka.ms/trytypespec and select the Http service example.

 View the SwaggerUI by choosing it from the dropdown in the right pane.

-Make a few small changes and then copy to the main.cadl file.
+Make a few small changes and then copy to the main.tsp file.

-## Cadl support for reuse
+## TypeSpec support for reuse

-Create library.cadl with Error model and ResourceTemplate templated interface.
+Create library.tsp with Error model and ResourceTemplate templated interface.

 Refactor Widgets interface to use ResourceTemplate then add Gadgets interface.